oracle/weblogic-kubernetes-operator/site/helm-charts.md

 #### logStashImage

-Specifies the docker image containing Logstash.
+Specifies the Docker image containing Logstash.
 This parameter is ignored if "elkIntegrationEnabled" is false.

 Defaults to "logstash:5"